 The building was then gutted and left boarded-up for several years.
 Plans for the new building to be built on the site were turned down by the London County Council, as there was no provision for a theatre.
 The site was purchased by Charles Forte in September 1961, and it was finally demolished in 1965.

 There was much argument until finally a proposal for a new theatre and office block was finally approved, with a new theatre located on land at the rear on Parker Street, which was not part of the covenant.
-The new theatre, designed by architect Paul Turtkovic and stage designer Sean Kenny was built in the early 1970’s, opening as the New London Theatre in 1973, which did a spell as a cinema in the late-1970’s, before “Cats” took over in 1981 and ran for 21 years.
+The new theatre, designed by architect Paul Turtkovic and stage designer Sean Kenny was built in the early-1970’s, opening as the New London Theatre in 1973, which did a spell as a cinema in the late-1970’s, before “Cats” took over in 1981 and ran for 21 years.
 It was re-named Gillian Lynne Theatre in 2018 and has its own page on Cinema Treasures.